varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 and give remote users access via a secure connection to the local machine, using ssh/VPN or similar.

-If you use ssh you can restrict which commands each user can execute to just varnishadm, or even to wrapper scripts around varnishadm, which only allow specific CLI commands.
+If you use `ssh` you can restrict which commands each user can execute to just `varnishadm`, or even to wrapper scripts around `varnishadm`, which only allow specific CLI commands.

-It is also possible to configure varnishd for "reverse mode", using the '-M' argument.
-In that case varnishd will attempt to open a TCP connection to the specified address, and initiate a CLI connection to your central Varnish management facility.
+It is also possible to configure `varnishd` for "reverse mode", using the '-M' argument.
+In that case `varnishd` will attempt to open a TCP connection to the specified address, and initiate a CLI connection to your central Varnish management facility.

+..
+XXX:Maybe a sample command here with a brief explanation? benc

 The connection is also in this case without secrecy, but the remote end must still satisfy -S/PSK authentication.

+..
+XXX:Without encryption instead of secrecy? benc

 Finally, if you run varnishd with the '-d' option, you get a CLI command on stdin/stdout, but since you started the process, it would be hard to prevent you getting CLI access, wouldn't it ?

 CLI interface authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default the CLI interface is protected with a simple, yet strong "Pre Shared Key" authentication method, which do not provide secrecy (ie: The CLI commands and responses are not encrypted).

+..
+XXX:Encryption instead of secrecy? benc

-The way -S/PSK works is really simple:  During startup a file is created with a random content and the file is only accessible to the user who started varnishd (or the superuser).
+The way -S/PSK works is really simple:  During startup a file is created with a random content and the file is only accessible to the user who started `varnishd` (or the superuser).

-To authenticate and use a CLI connection, you need to know the contents of that file, in order to answer the cryptographic challenge varnishd issues.
+To authenticate and use a CLI connection, you need to know the contents of that file, in order to answer the cryptographic challenge `varnishd` issues.

 (XXX: xref to algo in refman)
+..
+XXX:Dunno what this is? benc

-The varnishadm program knows all about this, it will just work, provided it can read the secret file.
+`varnishadm` uses all of this to restrict access, it will only function, provided it can read the secret file.

-If you want to allow other users on the local system or remote users, to be able to access CLI connections, you must create your own secret file and make it possible for (only!) these users to read it.
+If you want to allow other users, local or remote, to be able to access CLI connections, you must create your own secret file and make it possible for (only!) these users to read it.